PatchMyPCTeam/Community-Scripts/Install/Pre-Install/Remove-RemoteDesktopSystemUser/README.md

 # Remove Microsoft Remote Desktop Client Machine-wide and User installations

 This script utilizes the PowerShell App Deployment Toolkit to uninstall ALL previous versions of Microsoft Remote Desktop Client found on a system.
 This includes all languages as well as User and Machine-Wide installs.
+(Note: the screenshot are for Webex, but the instructions remain the same)

 Follow the Instructions below to add this script (and associated files) as a Prescript for the Patch My PC App or Update for Microsoft Remote Desktop Client.